Blog Layout

 Re-architecting employee engagement is easy:

-1. Take feedback from managers and employees on how performance management can be simplified with focus on operational concerns (everyone knows what they are)
+1. Take feedback from managers and employees on how performance management can be re-imagined with focus on operational concerns (everyone knows what they are)

 2. Introducing the Live Pulse model and establishing a collective intelligence data lake is achievable within very few minutes: (a) create a space on Neelix Platform, (b) add integrations from the marketplaces of Microsoft Teams or Slack - learn more and contact us for a demo.